jbx-protocol/juice-docs-v1/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/read/heldfeesof.md

   * `_projectId` is the ID of the project for which fees are being held.
 * The view function can be accessed externally by anyone.
 * The function does not alter state on the blockchain.
-* The resulting function overrides a function definition from the `IJBETHPaymentTerminal` interface.
+* The resulting function overrides a function definition from the `IJBPayoutRedemptionPaymentTerminal` interface.
 * The function returns an array of fees that are being held.

 #### Body